Draper's Meadow massacre: Estimates of casualties

-Only four persons have been definitively identified as having been killed at Draper's Meadow: Colonel Patton, Caspar (or Phillip) Barger (sometimes written Barrier), Eleanor Draper, and Bettie Robertson Draper's baby.
+Only four persons have been definitively identified as having been killed at Draper's Meadow: Colonel Patton, Caspar Barger Eleanor Draper, and Bettie Robertson Draper's baby.
 Letitia Preston Floyd's letter says that the Indians reported to Mrs. Lybrook that "they had killed two men one woman and three children," and Floyd further identifies two of the dead children as belonging to William Ingles, although there is no evidence that Ingles had any children in 1755 aside from his sons George and Thomas.
 William Preston compiled "Preston's Register," titled "A Register of the Persons Who Have Been Either Killed, Wounded, or Taken Prisoners by the Enemy, in Augusta County, as also such as Have Made Their Escape," but it lists only the four confirmed deaths noted above.
 John Ingles says that the Shawnee "killed severale," and refers to Patton's death and "some other persons not recollected."
 The Virginia Gazette article of 8 August reports Patton's death "and eight more Men, Women, and Children," for a total of nine deaths.
 Floyd, Ingles and Preston's Register all agree that James Cull and Bettie Draper were wounded.
 The number and identities of the captives are consistently reported in all sources.
 Letitia Preston Floyd's letter is the only source mentioning the deaths of two Shawnee warriors, killed by Colonel Patton.